MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 For more information on how organizers in your org can use insights for their town halls, see [Town hall insights in Microsoft Teams.](https://support.microsoft.com/office/town-hall-insights-in-microsoft-teams-def99575-61bf-4ea2-ad0e-c6e75dce7741)

-For town hall organizers that don't have a Teams Premium license, they can check to see if their third-party providers offer insights during town halls.
+For town hall organizers that don't have a Teams Premium license, you can check to see if your eCDN provider offers insights during town halls.

 ## Town hall control comparison